 Mr. Christian Lopez Saubidet has 18 years of experience in Finance and Strategy.
-He has been involved with Patagonia since 2008, as Vice President of Patagonia Gold S.A. and other subsidiaries of Patagonia.
+He has been involved with Patagonia Gold Plc since 2008, as Vice President of Patagonia Gold S.A. and other subsidiaries of Patagonia Gold Plc.
 He also serves on the Boards of Central Puerto SA and San Miguel S.A., both listed companies on the Buenos Aires Stock Exchange.
 Between 2005 and 2008 he was VP Strategy and Analytics in HSBC's Consumer Lending Division in the United States of America.
 Between 1998 and 2005 he worked as a Management Consultant for McKinsey & Co. in Buenos Aires, Pittsburgh and Chicago.
 He holds an MBA from the Anderson School at University of California, Los Angeles and a degree in Industrial Engineering from the Instituto Tecnológico de Buenos Aires.
+It is expected that Mr. Saubidet will dedicate approximately 50% of his time to his role as CFO and such services shall be provided as an independent contractor.
+Mr. Saubidet was appointed as Director and CFO of the Company in late July 2019.
 It is expected that Mr. Saubidet will dedicate approximately 50% of his time to his role as CFO and such services shall be provided as an independent contractor.